PlanterApp/planter_blog/content/posts/plan-a-hummingbird-garden/index.md

 ### Snapdragon

 Hummingbirds love snapdragons.
-The varieties *'Twinny Peach'* and '*Sonnet'* are noted to be especially good for hummingbirds because of their flower shape and high nectar content.
+The varieties *'*Twinny Peach*'* and 'Sonnet*'* are noted to be especially good for hummingbirds because of their flower shape and high nectar content.

 ### Stock